 According to the NFPA, shock, electrocution, arc flash, and arc blast are responsible for one fatality every workday in the U.S., and some 8,000 workers are treated in emergency rooms for electrical contact injuries each year.

 The solution to workplace safety and protection from electrical hazards – NFPA 70E

 Now NFPA 70E – the Standard developed for OSHA – is revised to address safety gaps and increase electrical worker protection, while helping companies comply with OSHA 1910 Subpart S and OSHA 1926 Subpart K. Major changes recognize new hazards and address safety gaps.

-Personal Protective Equipment (PPE) protects personnel and can significantly reduce the risk of injury in an arc flash.
-To help electrical engineers calculate incident energy – the vital first step in determining the correct type of PPE for a given task – Informative Annex D consolidates all equations, adds new tables, and offers more options to detailed calculations.
+Personal Protective Equipment (PPE) protects personnel and significantly reduces the risk of injury in an arc flash.
+Calculating the incident energy is the vital first step in determining the correct type of PPE for a given task.

 - To further reduce the risks for second-degree thermal burns, cotton outerwear is no longer permitted for energy levels below 2 cal/cm2.

 - An expanded Table in Article 130 covers added tasks such as thermographic imaging, and new equipment including arc-resistant switchgear.